 - A course that fulfills a general education requirement (e.g., humanities) or an ethnic studies requirement at one UW campus should count as general education requirements or ethnic studies at the UW transfer campus.

 - Students who transfer with a UW Associate Degree will have satisfied university-wide, college or school general education at their UW transfer campus.
 Consult an advisor regarding additional proficiency, college, school, or program requirements not covered by this policy.

 Most campuses require all students to complete a specific number of credits “in residence” at that institution in order to obtain a degree.
 Transfer students are responsible for fulfilling any such residency requirements.

 Transferring from a UW Branch Campus or Technical College Campus

 - UW System Guaranteed Transfer Admission Program:

 Students who: (1) begin college at a UW branch campus, (2) earn the necessary credits for junior status at the UW campus they wish to attend, and (3) have a 2.0 GPA [3.20 for UW-Madison] are guaranteed admission to the UW transfer institution.
 Students must complete the Guaranteed Transfer Admission Program Form prior to earning 30 credits.
-More information on the UW Guaranteed Transfer Admission Program can be found here.
+Contact your institution for more information on the Guaranteed Transfer Admission Program.

 Wisconsin Technical College System (WTCS):